Welcome to Weston-under-Penyard CE Primary School EYFS Unit

 The experiential nature of woodwork involves the ‘whole’ child developing core dispositions and especially nurturing wellbeing, self-confidence, and a sense of agency – that ‘can-do’ spirit that develops as ideas are put into action.
 Creative and critical thinking skills are central to woodwork, both in terms of self-expression and problem-solving – as children make choices, find solutions, learn through trial and error and reflect on work.
 Children develop learning at their own pace and once they have mastered basic skills, they start to explore possibilities and express their imagination.
 Woodwork provides rich, multi-layered experiences with many opportunities to build on previous learning.
 The knowledge and skills gained can resonate throughout life.

-Our nursery offer dedicated spaces for construction, exploration, imaginative play, sand & water play, mark-making and working with all the senses.
+Hazel Class has dedicated spaces for construction, exploration, imaginative play, sand & water play, mark-making and working with all the senses.

 Spaces frequently change in response to the interests of the children and staff enhance provision through daily reflections.